 LIC is funding this bonus issue entirely through its internal reserves.

-LIC has accumulated profits over the years and retained them as reserves.
-Instead of keeping all profits idle, the company is now converting a part of these reserves into equity shares.
+LIC has accumulated significant profits over the years and retained them as reserves.
+Instead of keeping a portion of these reserves idle, the company is converting part of them into equity share capital.

 This results in: